PURPOSE OF THE INVESTIGATION

 Although the government does not typically subpoena targets of grand jury investigations to testify, it will often subpoena people who have potential criminal exposure as witnesses.
 It is crucial for people in this position to have a defense attorney to advise them about their rights in connection with the grand jury.
 Potential witnesses have a 5th Amendment right to remain silent in front of the grand jury.
 Whether and how to execute this right are complicated questions for which the assistance of an experienced federal defense attorney is crucial.
 If a witness asserts this right, the government can offer informal immunity or ask a judge to grant immunity and order a defendant to testify.

 If a witness does testify before the grand jury, a defense attorney cannot be in the grand jury room with the witness during the testimony.
 But it’s important to know that a federal defense lawyer can be right outside the room where the testimony takes place.
 Further, a witness can consult with this attorney after each and every question.
 The key is that the witness cannot disrupt the grand jury process.
 As long as this does not take place, the witness can confer with his defense lawyer for as long and often as he wants.

 Suspects are under no obligation to speak with government agents before a federal grand jury investigation begins.
 There are times when an Assistant United States Attorney may try to persuade a person (a suspect or a witness) into meeting with federal agents prior to an investigation beginning.
 However, the government has no legal authority to make a person agree to this meeting.

-The federal defense attorneys at Black & Askerov have over twenty five years of combined experience with successfully representing clients on federal charges.
+The federal defense attorneys at Black & Askerov have over thirty years of combined experience with successfully representing clients on federal charges.
 They have also advised and represented clients who are witnesses in federal grand jury investigations.
 These criminal defense lawyers are passionate and tireless in their efforts.
 If you’re facing federal charges or receive a grand jury subpoena, contact them now to get the legal representation that you deserve.